eduvpn/documentation/ACL.md

 certain group before allowing downloading configurations and to access to the VPN service for profiles that have ACLs enabled.

-The ACLs need to be configured in `/etc/vpn-server-api/default/config.php`, and possibly `/etc/vpn-user-portal/default/config.php`
+The ACLs need to be configured in `/etc/vpn-server-api/default/config.php` and the ACL methods, i.e. the way how to obtain the membership information, in `/etc/vpn-user-portal/default/config.php`.

 ## Enabling ACLs